intel/collision-avoidance-library/README.md

     Option | Description
     --- | ---
     CMAKE_INSTALL_PREFIX | Set a custom installation path.
-This path is also used for dependance search.
+This path is also used for dependency search.
-    CMAKE_PREFIX_PATH | Add paths to be searched when looking for dependances
+    CMAKE_PREFIX_PATH | Add paths to be searched when looking for dependencies

     A more complete explanation of those options can be found on CMake's Documentation.